hweecat/hweecat.github.io/_posts/2022-02-05-functional-programming-hof-datapipeline.md

 layout: post
 title: "Learning Scala as a Python Programmer: Higher-Order Functions for Functional Data Pipeline Design"
 description: "Fourth post for a series of posts on functional programming for data engineering"
-excerpt: "In my previous post on functional programming features for control flow, I provided an overview of function decomposition, and discussed the use of higher-order functions and recursion as a form of functional iteration.
+excerpt: "In my previous post on functional programming features for control flow, I provided an overview of function composition, and discussed the use of higher-order functions and recursion as a form of functional iteration.
 In this post, we will explore more on Higher-Order Functions and how they can be used in designing functional data pipelines."
 tags: python scala functional-programming
 author: ongchinhwee
 largeimage: /images/data_pipeline_sketch.png